Isaiah 43 – Fear Not

 They shall declare My praise.

 a.
-Do not remember the former things: As Isaiah writes prophetically to Israel, they were mired in the desperate circumstances of captivity and exile.
-God wants to put their eyes on the new work He will do, so it begins with a reminder to not remember the former things.
-If they are stuck in the failure and sin and discouragement of the past, they will never go forward to the new thing God has for them.
+Do not remember the former things: As Isaiah wrote prophetically to Israel, they were mired in the desperate circumstances of captivity and exile.
+God wanted to put their eyes on the new work He would do, so He began with a reminder to not remember the former things.
+If they were stuck in the failure and sin and discouragement of the past, they would never go forward to the new thing God had for them.

 b.
 Behold, I will do a new thing: Staying stuck in the past can keep us from the new thing God wants to do.
 If Israel stayed stuck in the discouragement and seduction of Babylon, they would never look for the new thing of release from exile.

 i.
 We can make an idol out of the “new.”
 We can err as the people of Athens did who spent their time in nothing else but either to tell or to hear some new thing (Acts 17:21).
 We can be tossed about by every wind of doctrine.
 But we can also err on the other side of the balance, and work against the new thing God wants to do.

 ii.
 Shall you not know it?
 God asks the same question today.
 “Will you stay in step with My Spirit?
 When He leads into something new, shall you not know it?”